vttale/nsec5/README.md

    queried for carefully chosen domain names; N queries suffice to enumerate a zone containing N names.
 The NSEC3 RR adds domain-name hashing, which makes the zone enumeration harder, but not impossible.
-   This document introduces NSEC5, which provides an cryptographically- proven mechanism that prevents zone enumeration.
-NSEC5 has the additional advantage of not requiring private zone-signing keys to be present on all authoritative servers for the zone.
+   This document introduces NSEC5, which provides a cryptographically- proven mechanism that prevents zone enumeration by the use of verifiable random functions.
+NSEC5 has the additional advantage of not requiring private zone-signing keys to be present on all authoritative servers for the zone, in contrast to online signing schemes like NSEC3 white lies.

 Status of This Memo